 Then in a medium-size bowl put all of your dry ingredients (flour, black pepper, salt, garlic and onion powder, baking powder, and cayenne pepper) in and whisk them all together.

 Next, pour in the beer of your choice.
 I really don’t recommend light beer, it doesn’t really have the same taste, but if that’s what you drink, use that.
 I just personally feel that “regular” ale beers give a better flavor than light beers.
 Ultimately, it’s not my kitchen, so go for what you like. 🙂

 You don’t have to pull out a measuring cup either, you just start pouring in beer (slowly) and stirring it in (Don't drink beer, just use carbonated plain water).

-After that, you take your fish fillets and submerse the entire fish into the batter, let the excess drip off and drop into the 400ºF oil.
-It’s important that your oil is at 400ºF when you start or your fish will soak up all the oil and it will not be crispy.
+After that, you take your fish fillets and submerge the entire fish into the batter, let the excess drip off, and drop into the 400ºF oil.
+Your oil must be at 400ºF when you start or your fish will soak up all the oil and it will not be crispy.